Close Menu

 10. Stewart Didn’t Want the Original Cast to Return

-The sequel series Star Trek: Picard was a massive success but Stewart had conditions if he would reprise his role.
-One of his big requirements was the original cast not return.
-He didn’t want to rely on nostalgia.
+The sequel series Star Trek: Picard was a massive success but Stewart had conditions before he would do it.
+One of his big requirements was the original cast not returning.
+He didn’t want the show to rely on nostalgia.

 “I know there’s strong sentimental feelings about ‘Next Generation’” He later said.
 “And that’s lovely.
 It affects me.
 It moves me.
 But that’s essentially not what ‘Star Trek’ was about.
 I didn’t want for all of that work to collapse into internal jokes about the previous show or comedic episodes or even romantic episodes.”